-The Nigerian Ports Authority has said that it acted with the purview of the law by terminating boats pilotage monitoring and supervision agreement with a company co-owned by Nigeria’s former vice president, Atiku Abubakar.
+The Nigerian Ports Authority has said that it acted within the purview of the law by terminating boats pilotage monitoring and supervision agreement with a company co-owned by Nigeria’s former vice president, Atiku Abubakar.

 In a letter dated September 27, minister of Justice and Attorney-General of Federation directed the NPA to terminate the boats pilotage monitoring and supervision agreement with Intels, foremost integrated logistics and facility services provider in Nigeria’s maritime and oil and gas sectors.